 Barndominiums include several features that help make them more energy efficient compared to standard houses.
 First, barndominiums often include metal roofs.
 Metal is not typically a good insulator, but the modern metal roofs found on barndominiums reflect more heat.
 Metal roofing can reduce cooling costs by up to 25%.

 Many barndominiums also feature tall ceilings or exposed ceilings.
 The extra height makes it easier to cool the lower portion of your barndominium in the summer but also increases the challenge of heating your home in the winter.

 Barndominiums can provide increased energy efficiency compared to standard houses.
-Using the right insulation, efficient AC systems, and optimizing the airflow in your barndominium can dramatically reduce cooling costs.
+Using the proper insulation for your barndominium, efficient AC systems, and optimizing the airflow in your barndominium can dramatically reduce cooling costs.

 How to cool a barndominium largely depends on the following factors:

 - Roof ventilation

 Your ability to keep your barndominium cool also depends on the outdoor climate.
 Cooling efficiency decreases in areas with hot, humid weather.
 Luckily, the following steps can help you maintain a comfortable temperature.

 The barndominium roof is the area that tends to have the largest impact on heating and cooling any type of building.
 Hot air rises, which heats the upper portion of your barndominium.
 If hot air cannot escape, you may struggle to keep your home cool.

 Some barndominium owners make the mistake of completely sealing their homes.
 You want to ensure that the roof includes adequate ventilation to improve its cooling efficiency.
 This typically involves installing hot air exhaust vents near the peak of the roof.
 You may also add intake vents near the lowest part of the roof, allowing cool air to enter through the attic.